ross-newman/rtp-motion-estimation/README.md

 ```
 For jetson 64bit builds the architecte will be aarch64.

+## 4. Modifying

+Some macros control how the demo can be run and there are located in [`config.h`](demos/config.h)
+* HEADLESS 0 - Dont put anything out on the local display.
+Usefull for headless operation.
+* GST_MULTICAST 1 - Set this for multicast sources
+* RTP_STREAM_SOURCE - Define to use RTP Stream class as source (not gstreamer)
+* GST_SOURCE 1 - 1 if RTP source, 0 if file source.
+* GST_RTP_SINK 1 - RTP Output
+* TIMEING_DEBUG 0 - Show timings in stdio

 ## Test
 There are several test scripts provided in the root directory.
-* [testFile01.sh] - Catch RTP output using Gstreamer
+* ['testFile01.sh'](testFile01.sh) - Catch RTP output using Gstreamer
-* [testRtp01.sh] - Catch RTP output using Gstreamer
+* [testRtp01.sh](testRtp01.sh) - Catch RTP output using Gstreamer
-* [testRtp02.sh] - Simple gst-launch-1.0 -v videotestsrc test with motion  (1280 x 720)
+* [testRtp02.sh](testRtp02.sh) - Simple gst-launch-1.0 -v videotestsrc test with motion  (1280 x 720)
-* [testRtp03.sh] - Simple gst-launch-1.0 -v videotestsrc test without motion  (1280 x 720)
+* [testRtp03.sh](testRtp03.sh) - Simple gst-launch-1.0 -v videotestsrc test without motion  (1280 x 720)
-* [testRtp04-syntheticvideo.sh] - Use a gstreamer videotessrc as input and RTP output (recommended)
+* [testRtp04-syntheticvideo.sh](testRtp04-syntheticvideo.sh) - Use a gstreamer videotessrc as input and RTP output (recommended)
-* [testRtp05-webcam.sh] - Use a webcam as input and RTP output
+* [testRtp05-webcam.sh](testRtp05-webcam.sh) - Use a webcam as input and RTP output
-* [testRtp06-file.sh] - Use the test file 960 x 540 as input and RTP output
+* [testRtp06-file.sh](testRtp06-file.sh) - Use the test file 960 x 540 as input and RTP output

 Below is the example gstreamer pipline of a moving ball that can be used to test the algorithm :